andyzeng/visual-pushing-grasping/README.md

     --save_visualizations
 ```

-Note that various training options can be modified or toggled on/off with different flags (run `python main.py -h` to see all options).
+Various training options can be modified or toggled on/off with different flags (run `python main.py -h` to see all options).
 The results from our baseline comparisons and ablation studies from our [paper](https://arxiv.org/pdf/1803.09956.pdf) can be reproduced in this way.
 For example:

 * Train reactive policies with grasping-only (Grasping-only)

     ```shell
     python main.py \
-        --tcp_host_ip '100.127.7.223' --tcp_port 30002 \
+        --is_sim \
-        --push_rewards \
+        --method 'reactive' \
         --experience_replay \
-        --explore_rate_decay \
-        --load_snapshot --snapshot_file 'logs/2018-04-01.22:59:52/models/snapshot-backup.reinforcement.pth' \
+        --grasp_only \
         --save_visualizations
     ```